berlinonline/ckanext-dcatde_berlin/README.md

 ## Requirements

-This plugin has been tested with CKAN 2.9.5 (which requires Python 3).
+This plugin has been tested with CKAN 2.9.11 (which requires Python 3).

 ## License

-This material is copyright © [BerlinOnline Stadtportal GmbH](https://www.berlinonline.net/).
+This material is copyright © [BerlinOnline GmbH](https://www.berlinonline.net/).

 This extension is open and licensed under the GNU Affero General Public License (AGPL) v3.0.
 Its full text may be found at: